michalreszka/ScrollAction/README.md

 `cssElem` - the element ID to which you want to add CSS class.

 `onlyOnce` - determines whether your JavaScript function and the CSS class are to be run each time the element is visible again.
 Parameters are "true" or "false".
-When "true" is selected the CSS class is removed from the element each time when it stops being visible.
+When "false" is selected the CSS class is removed from the element each time when it stops being visible.